 Unless your city has a special program for this, and some do, you can’t simply dump your worn-out clothes in your municipal recycling bin.
 You’ll likely need to make an extra trip in order to recycle your textiles responsibly.

 There are companies and organizations all over the country that will recycle clothes.
 Find a drop-off spot near you using the Council for Textile Recycling’s search tool.
-(The tool works best if you enter your zip code rather than the name of your city.
-And scroll down to see your results.)
 You can also do a Google search for textile recycling in your area.
 Some companies will place metal recycling containers in easily-accessible parking lots, some will require you to drive to their building.

 You can also kill two birds with one stone.
 A lot of the recycling locations in the council’s database are also thrift stores.
 Check the list—you might be able to bring your donate and recycling bags with you on your next shopping trip.